1. Help Center

 While you can technically copy image links from social media, these links often break or require login access.
 It’s better to download the images and upload them to a reliable public hosting site to ensure the links remain functional throughout your Raffle.

 Paste the image link into your browser’s address bar.
 If the link is correct, it should display only the image without any surrounding webpage elements.
-The URL should typically end with an image file extension like .jpg, .png, or .gif.
+The URL should typically end with an image file extension like .jpg or .png.

 If an image link breaks after importing, you’ll need to re-upload the image to a public site and manually update that specific Raffle prize with the new image through your Campaign management interface.
 This is why using reliable hosting is important.